Pre-Employment Drug Testing Laws By State 2022

 Private employers, school transit suppliers, and school districts.

-Employers may decline to hire those who refuse tests.
-Mandatory tests for school bus drivers.
+Employers may decline to hire those who refuse drug tests.
+There are mandatory tests for school bus drivers.

 Arkansas